MerijnHendriks/nagisa/Documentation/FAQ.md

 It seems to do the job pretty well, it's decently documented and well supported.

-> Q: Is an older version of .NET Framework supported for `Nagisa.Lox.Tests`?
+> Q: Is an older version of .NET Framework supported for `Nagisa.Fox.Tests`?

 Yes!
-If you need to integrate the tests in a project targeting `net45`, add the following to `Nagisa.Lox.Tests`:
+If you need to integrate the tests in a project targeting `net45`, add the following to `Nagisa.Fox.Tests`:

 ```xml
 <!-- .NET Framework v4.5 compatible MSTest v2 -->